-Student must be in residence at Shenandoah for their complete Junior and Senior two consecutive school years and graduate with a College Prep or Advanced Studies Diploma.
+Student must be in residence at Shenandoah for their complete Junior and Senior years and graduate with a College Prep or Advanced Studies Diploma.
 Valedictorian and Salutatorian will be determined by class rank, based on a weighted GPA, and be based on classes taken in the social sciences, mathematics, language arts, sciences, and religion.